Submissions

 Author Guidelines

 Mongolian Journal of Chemistry (Mong.
-J. Chem.) is a peer-reviewed scientific journal edited by Institute of Chemistry and Chemical Technology, Mongolian Academy of Sciences.
-It publishes original peer-reviewed scientific articles, review-type papers on all fields of chemistry.
-The journal is published annually.
+J. Chem.) is a peer-reviewed scientific journal edited by the Institute of Chemistry and Chemical Technology, Mongolian Academy of Sciences.
+It publishes original peer-reviewed scientific articles and review-type papers on all fields of chemistry.
+Starting in 2024, the journal publishes two issues per year.

 Mongolian Journal of Chemistry publishes papers without page or color charges to authors.